 8. Two euro peepshow in the RLD.
 (Honestly, I thought that the RLD was a name for a certain venue where you could do this.
 But, it's short for Red Light District.)
 For a more intellectual experience, visit the Museum of Prostitution.

 Let Loose Mamas

-13. Get your art on at Museumplein, where's something for everyone.
+16. Get your art on at Museumplein, where's something for everyone.
 The Van Gogh Museum hosts the biggest Van Gogh collection in the world.
 The collection of Dutch art and treasures at Rijksmuseum can keep you busy for days.
 And the Stedelijk and Moco Museums will satisfy the modern and contemporary art lovers.
 Try not to spend too much in the gift shops... just saying.

-15. Celebrate the royal birthday.
+18. Celebrate the royal birthday.
 Kingsday (April 27) hosts vrijmarkten (flea markets) and the ones in areas Vondelpark and Watergraafsmeer are the most kiddie-friendly.
-Trams are suspended downtown and you will find it close to impossible to get into the city quickly.
+Note that trams are normally suspended downtown and you will find it close to impossible to get into the city quickly.
 Kingsnight (April 26) has nothing to do with Kingsday and has become a local excuse-turned-into-tradition to consume alcohol.
 Lots and lots of it.

 ♦ Winner, Best Event for Families in Amsterdam, Amsterdam Mamas Recommends Awards 2016 ♦

 21. Lunch and drinks at Grand Cafe Eerste Klas.

 22. Visit the IJ Brewery (the Windmill).
 Their beer Ijwit (eggwhite, play on words) has been voted best beer in the Netherlands by Dutch TV channel RTL4.

 23. Order a portion of bitterballen at a brown cafe.